KenKundert/inform/doc/user.rst

 """

 .. py:function:: ppp(\*args, \*\*kwargs)
+   :noindex:

-:func:`inform.ppp` is very similar to the normal Python print function in that it prints out the values of the unnamed arguments under the control of the named arguments.
+:func:`ppp` is very similar to the normal Python print function in that it prints out the values of the unnamed arguments under the control of the named arguments.
 It also takes the same named arguments as ``print()``, such as ``sep`` and ``end``.